DanteRomita/Java-CampingTrip/README.md

 # Java-CampingTrip
 This Java project simulates a camping trip in which you and three other campers partake in a camping adventure filled with many activities and choices to make.
 The choices you make determine which ending you recieve.

+## NOTE:

+CampingTripClient is the entry file that contains the main method.